elastic/elasticsearch/distribution/docker/README.md

 Hub](https://hub.docker.com/_/elasticsearch).
 On release day, we build the ES Docker image and upload it to [Elastic's Docker registry](https://www.docker.elastic.co/).
-Separately, we submit a build context to Docker.
-They then build the image, and upload it to Docker Hub.
+Separately, we submit a build context to Docker via the [elastic/dockerfiles](https://github.com/elastic/dockerfiles) repository.
+Docker then builds the image, and uploads it to Docker Hub.
 Unfortunately, this is an asynchronous process, and we don't hear back if there's a failure, so even when everything works, there's a lag between releasing a new version of Elasticsearch, and the image being available on